sana-ajani/EDMDrumSet/README.md

 What I learned:

 -CSS transitions allow you to smoothly control when the animation happens.
-I used an individual "transitionend" event handler for each <div> element instead of using a SetTimeout function in the HTML
+I used an individual "transitionend" event handler for each div element instead of using a SetTimeout function in the HTML

--<audio> tag!
+-Audio tag!
 Pretty basic, but beyond just playing the sound, you can make it a bit more complex with loading and pausing functionality

 ---Sounds used from ProducerSpot.com---